rahmjan/cloud-computing-azure/tutorials/06_ApacheSpark/src/SparkLab/README.md

 # Building procedure for projects: KMeans and Twitter

-We use maven as the build system.
+We use [Apache Maven](https://maven.apache.org/) to build both projects.
 Maven is already installed on the VM and you don't need to install it.

 1. Once you go to the root directory of each application, build via: `mvn package`.